qiime2/q2-sample-classifier/README.md

 QIIME 2 plugin for machine learning prediction of sample data.

+Follow the QIIME 2 core distribution installation instructions at https://qiime2.org/ to install q2-sample-classifier.

 This is a QIIME 2 plugin.
 For details on QIIME 2 and tutorials demonstrating how to use this plugin, see the [QIIME 2 documentation](https://qiime2.org/).

 Not sure which model to use?
 A good starting point is [this flowchart](http://scikit-learn.org/dev/tutorial/machine_learning_map/index.html).
 Most of the classification and regression models shown in that chart (and a few extras) are implemented in q2-sample-classifier.